2025 Alameda and Contra Costa counties in California Tomato U-Pick Farms and Orchards - PickYourOwn.org

 Contra Costa County

 Dwelley Farms - apricots, cherries, peaches, tomatoes, cucumbers, and chili peppers 515 Delta Road, Brentwood, CA .
 Phone: 925-634-6508.
 Email: dwelleyfarms@gmail.com.
 Open: Thursday-Monday 7:30 AM to 5:30 PM.
 Click here for a map and directions.
-Dwelley Farms. .
 Also pre-picked nectarines, white peaches, white nectarines, and veggies.
 Honey and eggs also sold on site.
 Picnic area.
-Groups must call in advance.
-(UPDATED: April 27, 2015, JBS)
+Groups must call in advance. [ ] (UPDATED: April 30, 2025, JBS) [ Click here to update the listing ]

 Smith Family Farms - boysenberries, tomatoes, peppers, pumpkins, pumpkin patch, tunnel of hay, a barnyard where kids can pet the farm animals, picnic area, and a replica of a Miwok Indian village.
 4430 Sellers Road, Brentwood, CA .
 Phone: 925-625-5966.
 Open: daily 8 am to 6 pm for Upick from May call for exact opening date through October and throughout the month of December for Christmas trees.
 Directions: in Eastern Contra Costa County, about 45 minutes east of Oakland or one hour from San Francisco; call for detailed directions.
-U-pick and picked boysenberries, tomatoes \(50 varieties including Roma, beefsteak, and heirloom\), peppers \(15 types of hot and sweet\), and a wide selection of other vegetables, herbs, stone fruits, apples, and fresh-cut flowers.
+U-pick and picked boysenberries, tomatoes \\(50 varieties including Roma, beefsteak, and heirloom\\), peppers \\(15 types of hot and sweet\\), and a wide selection of other vegetables, herbs, stone fruits, apples, and fresh-cut flowers.
 Fall pumpkin harvest hayrides and special events offered.
-Picnic area. .
+Picnic area.
 Click here for a map and directions.
-Smith Family Farms Facebook page. . daily 8 am to 6 pm for Upick from May (call for exact opening date) through October and throughout the month of December for Christmas trees. in Eastern Contra Costa County, about 45 minutes east of Oakland or one hour from San Francisco; call for detailed directions.
+Smith Family Farms Facebook page.
 U-pick and picked boysenberries, tomatoes (50 varieties including Roma, beefsteak, and heirloom), peppers (15 types of hot and sweet), and a wide selection of other vegetables, herbs, stone fruits, apples, and fresh-cut flowers.
 Fall pumpkin harvest hayrides and special events offered.
-Picnic area.
-Click here for their Facebook page.
-(UPDATED: April 28, 2015, JBS) Comments from a visitor on July 12, 2009: "They have a marvelous collection of unusual heirloom tomatoes, all kinds of other vegetables, Brentwood sweet corn.
+Picnic area. .
+(UPDATED: April 30, 2025, JBS) Comments from a visitor on July 12, 2009: "They have a marvelous collection of unusual heirloom tomatoes, all kinds of other vegetables, Brentwood sweet corn.
 They also have seasonal fruits.
 You can pick or they have a stand you can buy from with very reasonable hours.
 Their prices are very good also.
 At Halloween and Christmas they have special hayrides and barn activities for the kids along with corn and hay mazes.
-I am a very satisfied customer. "
+I am a very satisfied customer. " [ Click here to update the listing ]

 Tomato Picking Tips, Recipes and Information